Menu

 PE

-PE will be on a Wednesday (Dance) and a Friday (Games).
+PE will be on a Wednesday (Swimming for Year 2 and Multi-Skills for Year 1) and a Friday (Gymnastics Routine).
 Please ensure your child has the correct kit (including daps or trainers that fit) as there is sometimes the opportunity to go outside.

 Reading Books